-For more information, visit www.ville.baie-comeau.qc.ca/services/services-essentiels/transport or call 418-589-1516
+For more information, visit the City of Baie-Comeau website www.ville.baie-comeau.gc.ca

 GOOD TO KNOW

 Exact change is required on buses.
 Only \$0.25, \$1, and \$2 coins are accepted.

 ADAPTED TRANSPORTATION

 An adapted transportation service is offered to people with a disability or with reduced mobility.
 This service is available for Baie-Comeau, Pointe-Lebel, Pointe-aux-Outardes, Chute-aux-Outardes, and Ragueneau.